salvadorbu/salvadorbu/README.md

 # About me

-👋 Hi, I’m @salvadorbu a sophmore student at Virginia Tech
+👋 Hi, I’m @salvadorbu a sophmore computer science student at Virginia Tech